oxodao/sshelter-ui/README.md

 - [x] Implementing a way to delete machines
 - [ ] Implementing a way to export machines
 - [ ] Fix the API => editing a machine that does not change its shortname results in an error
+- [ ] Handle HiDPI properly
 - [ ] SSH Connection to the machines
     - [ ] Let the user choose which SSH key to use (client-side only)
+    - [ ] CLI using jediterm
+    - [ ] Have a global state about each SSH connection to use the same every time
+    - [ ] File transfer
+- [ ] Use home made icons
 - [ ] General system stability improvements to enhance the user's experience.

 ## License